Benjamin-Chupik/RadarStateEstimation/docs/modeling.md

 \mathcal{v}
 $$

 The measurement noise $\mathcal{v}$ is designed to realistic model radar noise without getting too low level.
 The elevation noise captures sensor uncertainty in its angle, so it is a normal distribution centered around zero.
 The range noise captures the environmental noise from air density uncertainties and multipathing.
 These errors cause the signal to return to the radar slower than expected, which means that the object's measured distance will be too large.
 The noise is a Chi Squared distribution, so it is always positive.
-Finaly, the velocity is a normal distribution to take into account doppler errors.
+Finally, the velocity is a normal distribution to take into account doppler errors.

 $$
 \mathcal{v} =